MarcinKilarski/Website-Audit/web-performance.md

 **Overview**

-Images are usually the biggest files that a user’s browser needs to download and display your page.
+Images are usually the biggest files that a user's browser needs to download and display your page.
 However, not all images need to be downloaded right away, as those further down your pages are often not seen as a person jumps from page to page.

 By deferring image load, you can decrease the time it takes for your page to download.
 This can be done by requesting the browser downloads only the images at the top part of your page.
 All other images will be automatically loaded and displayed when the user gets closer to them.